top of page

 A secondary note; there are increasing numbers of people finding themselves with allergies to nickel related stainless steel products.
 Practically all “standard” stainless steel cookware contains nickel, a known allergen which leeches into food/water if used for heating, cooking or boiling.
 If you have a nickel allergy or have found yourself experiencing allergic reactions when cooking with stainless steel cookware, feel free to read here for more information on allergy sensitive “no nickel” stainless steel alternatives.
 We make all our own organic cleaning products, many of which require boiling for sanitisation purposes.
 The stainless steel boilware we use is all 'zero nickel' to ensure all possible reduction of allergenics!
 For more low-tox cooking related options, and cookware types, read here.

 Similar to stainless steel, brass has been making its way into bathroom and kitchen sinks, taps and ledges due to its beauty, but tends to oxidise very easily, especially so around wet areas where brass is currently mostly used in higher-end finishes.
-You can use olive oil with the same application and via the same method as the stainless-steel polishing above, better still, this process can act to protect the brass from oxidisation in future, win-win!
+To avoid using chemicals in maintaining your brass, you can use organic olive oil to keep it shiny and protected.
+You can use the same application and via the same method as the stainless-steel polishing above, better still, this process can act to protect the brass from oxidisation in future, win-win!
+Apply only a small amount to a soft cloth, preferably cotton, and wipe it onto the brass in a back and forth polishing motion, you'll be pleasantly surprised with how quickly it shines.
 While we feel that brass patina is absolutely stunning, if left unattended, unpolished or uncleaned for lengths of time, it can very easily become an overwhelming task to get back on top of when you do eventually get on to it.
 An important note; if your brass faucets, taps and handles are around soft stone such as travertine, marble etc, be very careful with using oils around these materials!
 While spills can be quickly cleaned up without lasting issue, if you’re not confident then it's best to avoid using oils around any kinds of soft stones to avoid stains.
 For more about soft stone maintenance and best practice, see here.

 brass polishing